These 100+ Cyber Monday deals have something for everyone on your shopping list

 Other top Cyber Monday deals at Kohl’s

-- Samsonite’s hardside spinner luggage is the ideal gift for someone who will be traveling.
-Right now it is on sale for 58% off.
+- Samsonite’s hardside spinner luggage is a thoughtful gift for someone who will be traveling.
+Right now it’s on sale for 60% off.

 - Being comfortable can also mean being stylish.
-This men’s long-sleeve crewneck tee can be purchased for 53% off.
+This men’s long-sleeve crewneck T-shirt can be purchased for 56% off.

 - A heated, plush sherpa blanket can keep you warm all winter long.
-This highly-rated offering is 66% off.
+This highly rated offering is 52% off.

-- The Shark ION Robot Vacuum cleans you home for you so you get more free time.
-Enjoy your me-time by purchasing this model for 54% off.
+- The Shark Ion Robot Vacuum cleans your home for you so you have more free time.
+Enjoy your “me time” by purchasing this model for 54% off.

-- This Ninja CREAMi lets you make ice cream, sorbet and gelato.
-It is 42% off.
+- This Ninja Creami lets you make ice cream, sorbet and gelato.
+It’s 42% off.

 - The Ninja DualBrew System is a great option for the coffee drinker on your Christmas list.
 At a savings of 36%, it’s an unbeatable deal.

-Women’s Gloria Vanderbilt Amanda Classic Jeans are stylish and comfortable.
-They are now 68% off.
+- Women’s Gloria Vanderbilt Amanda Classic Jeans are stylish and comfortable.
+They’re now 70% off.

 Keep up with the best holiday deals with BestReviews.